 To meet and maintain our responsibilities towards pupils, we identify standards of good practice and set out our expectations of staff in the Staff Code of Conduct, which all members of staff and volunteers are required to read and sign before starting work in the school.
-In summary, our expectations include:
+In summary, our expectations of staff include:

-- treating all pupils with respect; - setting a good example by conducting ourselves appropriately; - involving pupils in decisions that affect them; - encouraging positive, respectful and safe behaviour among pupils; - being a good listener; - being alert to changes in pupils' behaviour and to signs of abuse and neglect and exploitation; - recognising that challenging behaviour may be an indicator of abuse; - reading and understanding the school's Child Protection and Safeguarding Policy, Staff Code of Conduct and guidance documents on wider safeguarding issues, for example bullying, behaviour, physical contact, sexual exploitation, extremism, online safety and information-sharing; - asking the pupil's permission before initiating physical contact, such as assisting with dressing, physical support during PE or administering first aid; - maintaining appropriate standards of conversation and interaction with and between pupils and avoiding the use of sexualised or derogatory language; - not participating in, tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys"; - making clear that sexual violence and sexual harassment are not acceptable, will never be tolerated and are not an inevitable part of growing up; - challenging behaviours (potentially criminal in nature) which constitute sexual harassment, such as grabbing bottoms, breasts and genitalia, flicking bras and lifting up skirts; - being aware that the personal and family circumstances and lifestyles of some pupils lead to an increased risk of abuse; - applying the use of reasonable force and physical intervention only as a last resort and in compliance with school procedures and WS guidance;
+- treating all pupils with respect; - setting a good example by conducting ourselves appropriately; - involving pupils in decisions that affect them; - encouraging positive, respectful and safe behaviour among pupils; - being a good listener; - being alert to changes in pupils' behaviour and to signs of abuse and neglect and exploitation; - recognising that challenging behaviour and mental health difficulties may be an indicator of abuse; - reading and understanding the school's Child Protection and Safeguarding Policy, Staff Code of Conduct and guidance documents on wider safeguarding issues, for example bullying, behaviour, physical contact, criminal and sexual exploitation, extremism, online safety and information-sharing; - asking the pupil's permission before initiating physical contact, such as assisting with dressing, physical support during PE or administering first aid; - maintaining appropriate standards of conversation and interaction with and between pupils and avoiding the use of sexualised or derogatory language; - not participating in, tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys"; - making clear that sexual violence and sexual harassment are not acceptable, will never be tolerated and are not an inevitable part of growing up; - challenging behaviours (potentially criminal in nature) which constitute sexual harassment, such as grabbing bottoms, breasts and genitalia, flicking bras and lifting up skirts; - being aware that the personal and family circumstances and lifestyles of some pupils lead to an increased risk of abuse; - applying the use of reasonable force and physical intervention only as a last resort and in compliance with school procedures and WS guidance; - referring all concerns about a pupil's safety and welfare to the DSL or, if necessary, directly to the Police or Children's Social Care; - following the school's rules with regard to communication and relationships with pupils, including via social media; - referring all allegations against members of staff, volunteers or other adults that work with children and any concerns about breaches of the Staff Code of Conduct directly to the headteacher; and referring any similar allegations against or concerns about the headteacher directly to the Chair of Governors.